smartcontractkit/chainlink/tools/docker/README.md

 ## Dev

-Will run one node with a postgres database and optionally by default a devnet RPC node that can be either geth or parity.
+Will run one node with a postgres database and by default a devnet RPC node that can be either geth or parity.

 ```sh
 ./compose dev